oceanprotocol-archive/OEPs/10/README.md

     - AccessExpireDate: timestamp + expire in seconds

-This receipt is issued by the <code>Ocean's Market contract</code> which implements the escrow payment mechanism in ocean protocol.
+This receipt is issued by the <code>Ocean's Market contract</code> which implements the escrow payment mechanism in Ocean Protocol.
 ### Request Identifier

-Request identifier is a unique identifier for each resource request.
+Request Identifier is a unique identifier for each resource request.
 This identifier is generated by <code>Ocean access control contract</code>.
-The identifier is generated using the below information:
+The identifier is generated using the information below:

     - Resource id
     - Consumer address
     - Provider address
     - Consumer temp public key

-The Ocean's access control contract is going to send this request identifier to resource owner, which in turn will generate JWT (it has the request identifier claim).
+The Ocean's Access Control Contract will send this request identifier to the resource owner, which, in turn, will generate the JWT, as the JWT has the request identifier claim.

 ### JWT Token

-Json Web Token as mentioned before it is used as a means to represent claims securely between parties.
+The Json Web Token, as mentioned before, is used as a means of representing claims securely between parties.
-For instance the below <code>json</code> shows an example for  JWT issued by resource owner for particular consumer.
+For instance, the below <code>json</code> shows an example of a JWT issued by a resource owner for particular consumer.

 ```json
 // header